Influence of single observations on the choice of the penalty parameter in ridge regression: Influence of the single observations

 \subsection{Shrinkers and expanders}

 Based on the weighted cross-validation criterion, we can study how the optimal choice of the tuning parameter varies as a function of the weight of a single observation,

 As shown schematically in Figure \ref{fig:weightplot}, by up- and down-weighting different observations the optimal tuning value changes.
-For the first observation (solid line), the value of the optimal tuning parameter increases when the observation is down-weighted (until deletion when $w_i=0$), while it decreases if the observation is copied or given more weight.
+For the first observation (solid line), the value of the optimal tuning parameter increases when the observation is down-weighted (until exclusion of the residual when $w_i=0$), while it decreases if the observation is copied or given more weight.
 Reversely, for the second observation (dashed line), the optimal tuning parameter value decreases if the observation is down-weighted (removed), while the value increases if the observation is up-weighted.
 The interpretation of these changes in the optimal value, $\hat\lambda_{\cv}$, is related to the effective degrees of freedom in the ridge model

 where $\alpha_\ell$ for $\ell=1,\dots,p$ are the eigenvalues of the matrix $\mat{X}^T \mat{X}$.
 A larger $\lambda$ value yields fewer degrees of freedom in the model, while a smaller $\lambda$ value corresponds to more degrees of freedom.
 When $\lambda \to \infty$, the effective degrees of freedom approaches zero.
 This way the transformation $\df(\lambda)$ supplies a more intuitive and interpretable scale for the penalty parameter.

 Figure \ref{fig:weightplot} demonstrates the two different types of observations: points that require a higher tuning value, i.e.\ fewer degrees of freedom when given more weight, and points that require a smaller optimal tuning value, i.e.\ more degrees of freedom in the model when given more weight.
 We term these two classes of points, \emph{shrinkers} and \emph{expanders}, respectively.
+We will characterize mathematically shrinkers and expanders in Section \ref{subsect:derivativeRidge}, but, intuitively, one can think that an observation closer to the null model (i.e., $\lambda = \infty$) than its estimated value obtained with the current model ($\lambda = \hat{\lambda}_{CV}$) is a shrinker, one farther an expander.